To save your basket we require your email address

 Thanks very much.

-To ensure emails arrive in your inbox please add firstname.lastname@example.org to your safe folder, address book or list of approved email addresses.
+Welcome to ao.com!
+To ensure emails arrive in your inbox please add firstname.lastname@example.org to your safe folder, address book or approved email addresses.

 Item added to your basket